ranzeet013/Interview_Preparation/README.md

-# LeetCode_Solution
+# Codewars_Solution
-The LeetCode Solution Repository has the solutions to coding problems found on the LeetCode platform.
+The Codewars solution Repository has the solutions to coding problems found on the Codewars platform.